 The conditions resulting from the harmful effects of the sun include:

 - Macular degeneration: Damage to the retina that destroys the central vision.
 It is the leading cause of blindness in the older generation of Americans.

-- Cataract: The clouding of the eye’s natural lens (which focuses the light we see), resulting in blurry vision.
+- Cataract: The clouding of the eye’s natural lens (which focuses on the light we see), resulting in blurry vision.

-- Corneal Sunburn: Temporary vision loss from high intensity short-term exposure to UVB rays.
+- Corneal Sunburn: Temporary vision loss from high-intensity short-term exposure to UVB rays.

 These conditions can be painful and irreversible.
 There is hope, however, of protecting yourself and your loved ones from overexposure.